martinwork/pxt-coderdojo-controller/hardware/README.md

 ## Hardware building guide
+The (empty) PCB can be easily manufactured by any PCB company, for example JLCPCB which is known as the cheapest.
+The cable holder at the back can be 3D printed with any 3D printer, for example the affordable Creality Ender V2 or V3.

+Other parts can be ordered at various electronics suppliers such as LCSC, Aliexpress, Digikey, Farnell, ...
+The most difficult part to source will be the Micro:bit EDGE Connector.
+This needs to be the horizontal SMD type.
+Start finding this connector first before deciding to build this project.

+Soldering can be done with (Lead free) soldering paste and a reflow oven, or if you are a bit handy it can also be done with a classical soldering iron, lead-free soldering wire and some flux.
+In that case it will be handy to have something to keep the parts in place while soldering, such as a screwdriver.

+## Tools needed

 You'll needs some tools and skills to build this project.
 - A soldering iron and lead-free soldering wire
 - Optionally, a reflow oven OR a hot air gun.
 Using this option you'll also need lead-free solder paste, such as Chipquik TS391SNL